whobutsb/dotfiles/notes/vim.md

 - `zR` - open all folds
 - `zM` - close all folds
 - `zv` - expand folds to reveal cursor
+- `zf` - define a fold, use with a visual selection

 ### Navigating